jneuendorf/material-manager/backend/README.md

-To add a new rental, we musst define the class `Rental(ModelResource)` To fetch all rentals, wu have to define the class `Rentals(ModelListResource)` And we define the class `RentalConfirmationPdf(BaseResource)`with the extention to the rental conformation pdf.
+To add a new rental, we musst define the class `Rental(ModelResource)` To fetch all rentals, wu have to define the class `Rentals(ModelListResource)` And we define the class `RentalConfirmationPdf(BaseResource)`with the extension to the rental conformation pdf.

 For our resource, we want to be able to read from and write to the database, thus we implement a method for both a `GET` and a `POST` request.